"Doctor," Wyn said as she watched him step back from the console

 He was running so quickly he almost missed the airlock.
 He would have

-look for airlocks in the middle of deserts while running from yeti.
+don’t look for airlocks in the middle of deserts while running from

 He looked at it carefully.
 And he considered his dilemma.
 This was one

 do the sensible thing.
-He had never walked away.
-He always opened it and
+He had never walked away, and he always got himself

 That would be the test, of course.
 Would he have the resolve to leave